Parallels/prl-devops-service/docs/index.md

   also allow you to manage the hosts that are running the virtual machines.
 contact_callouts: homepage_contacts_callouts
 licensing: |
-  You can use the service for free with up to **10 users**, without needing any Parallels Desktop Business license.
-However, if you want to continue using the service beyond 10 users, you will need to purchase a Parallels Desktop Business license.
-The good news is that no extra license is required for this service once you have purchased the Parallels Desktop Business license.
+  You can use the Parallels DevOps service for free with up to **10 users**.
+  If you want to continue using the service beyond 10 users, you will need to have a Parallels Desktop Business or Enterprise Edition license.
 ---